01-edu/public/subjects/ai/backtesting-sp500/audit/README.md

 ###### Does the readme file contain a description of the project, explain how to run the code from an empty environment, give a summary of the implementation of each python file and contain a conclusion that gives the performance of the strategy?

-###### Does the environment contain all libraries used and their versions that are necessary to run the code?
+###### Does the requirements contain all libraries used and their versions that are necessary to run the code?

 ###### Does the notebook contain a missing values analysis? **Example**: number of missing values per variables or per year